-Top 10 Best No Wipe Gel Top Coats of 2017
+Top 10 Best No Wipe Gel Top Coats of 2018

 Can you do them at home?

 For a while gel was only accessible at a salon where they had special lamps to cure your nails under.
 These days, UV and LED nail lamps are not only affordable, some of them are small enough to fit in your purse.
 These days, home gel manicures are very doable and will save you hundreds of dollars by avoiding salon prices.
-For more information on lamps and which one is right for you, read my guide to the best UV and LED nail lamps of 2017.
+For more information on lamps and which one is right for you, read my guides to the best UV and LED nail lamps of 2018, and best gel nail polish brands of 2018.

 It’s important to note when doing a gel manicure at home, that a salon manicure may still last longer.
 Think of it this way, if you’re at home with all the tools and ingredients to make a cheeseburger, you can make a killer cheeseburger.
 But give a trained chef those same materials and they can probably make a better one.